Unitarizing non-relativistic scattering: Discussion

-For amplitudes that are non-convergent at large momentum, we demonstrated a renormalization procedure within the unitarization scheme.
-An important outcome is that absorptive (anti-Hermitian) separable interactions necessarily induce Hermitian separable counterterms of the same structure, and these must be included for renormalization to succeed.
-In doing so, we have generalized the solution of Ref.~\cite{Flores:2024sfy}, which, conversely, can now be utilized to handle Hermitian separable potentials, even in the absence of absorptive counterparts.
+For amplitudes that do not converge at large momentum, we demonstrated two renormalization procedures within the unitarization scheme.
+An important outcome is that absorptive (anti-Hermitian) separable interactions require Hermitian counterterms of the same structure for renormalization to succeed.
+This generalizes the solution of Ref.~\cite{Flores:2024sfy}, which can now be applied to Hermitian separable potentials, even in the absence of absorptive counterparts.